 Bonus points if you do this with the news, because let’s face it, we could all do with turning the news and current affairs into something positive right now!

 14. Finalise your travel bucket list

-So you can’t travel right now, which sucks.
-We know.
-But that doesn’t mean you can’t spend some time together at home finalising your travel bucket list!
+Even if you can’t travel somewhere right this minute, it doesn’t mean you can’t spend some time together at home finalising your travel bucket list!